 - What does their doctor see as the goal of their home care?

-In cases where a therapy or skilled nursing service is ordered for a limited amount of time, knowing what that timeline will be and making sure your home care provider can accommodate it is essential.
+In cases where a therapy or skilled nursing service is ordered for a limited amount of time, know the estimated timeline and double-check that your home care provider can accommodate it.

 - Is the provider Medicare or Medicaid certified?

 If you are planning to use Medicare and/or Medicaid to pay for home care, the provider needs to be certified by Medicare or Medicaid.

 - Does the provider do background checks on all their staff?

 You want to make sure everyone who is coming into your family member’s home has been properly screened.
 Almost all home care providers screen as standard practice but make sure you ask about this with your selected provider.
 It will help provide peace of mind for you and your loved one.

 - Does the provider have good reviews or a good community reputation?